data-umbrella/event-board-web/README.md

 1. If you have joined our community and already added as a contributor to the project, then you can can clone the code as described above.
 2. If have an an idea for a feature or solution to a bug, and want to make open source contribution you can fork the repository and open a pull request.
 See Github's [Fork a Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) tutorial for more information about forking repositories.

-## `npm run dev:api`

-Runs the development API.\
-Open [http://localhost:3333](http://localhost:3333) to view it in your browser.

-This API is needed to be able to run the React web app.

 ### `npm start`

 Runs the React app in the development mode.\